alandoyle/alandoyle.com/content/en/posts/2023-02-15-docker-cloudflare-certbot.md

 ![Cloudflare](/images/blog/CF_logo_horizontal_blktype.png)

-I already use Cloudflare for my DNS needs, as well as a CDN and deploying this Hugo site through Cloudflare Pages so when I discovered that they have an API that allows the temporary DNS TXT records to be created/deleted vias Certbot it was a no-brainer to run with Cloudflare DNS and Certbot.
+I already use Cloudflare for my DNS needs, as well as a CDN and deploying this Hugo site through Cloudflare Pages so when I discovered that they have an API that allows the temporary DNS TXT records to be created/deleted via Certbot it was a no-brainer to run with Cloudflare DNS and Certbot.
 All you need is a Cloudflare API Token for either the domain or entire account.

 ---